 Hike/Bike Yourself Healthy 2014

-- Bike, walk, run, or hike ANYWHERE OUTSIDE with incentives along the way!
-Active participants (by July 15th) are invited to a half-way point pool party celebration!
-We also have weekly drawings for great prizes and CEC gear!
-150 minutes of your logged time must be logged at CEC to qualify for certain prizes.
+Bike, walk, run, or hike ANYWHERE OUTSIDE with incentives along the way!
+We have weekly drawings for great prizes and CEC gear!
+Special awards go to the female and male with most minutes logged overall, the individual with the minutes logged at CEC, and our youngest participant.

-- Log your active minutes on this website or at one of our many logbooks throughout the community.
-Logbooks are located at Hayes Arboretum, Family Fitness Works, Townsend Community Center, Wayne County Minority Health, HELP Animal Shelter, Morrisson-Reeves Library and here at Cope Environmental Center.
-If your club, group, business, or organization would like your own logbook, please email Gracie at firstname.lastname@example.org
+Log your active minutes on this website or at one of our many paper logbooks throughout the community.
+Logbooks are located at Hayes Arboretum, Family Fitness Works, Townsend Community Center, HELP the Animals, Morrisson-Reeves Library and here at Cope Environmental Center.
+Logbooks can also be requested for offices.
+VanVleet Insurance and Whitewater Valley REMC both have their employees log their minutes at the office!
+If your club, group, business, or organization would like your own logbook, please email us at firstname.lastname@example.org!

 - Part of a group?
 Get them involved, too!
 We LOVE to work with businesses, organizations, non-profits, clubs, churches, and groups of friends setting there own active goals!

 - Is your business or group ready for a little friendly competition?
 Great!
 The group or business of at least 10 participants with the highest average minutes at the end of the program will win an AWESOME package!
-Last’s year’s winners, Morrison-Reeves Library, earned 10 minute chair massages for their top ten employee participants and an office party generously catered by Chipotle!
+Last’s year’s winners, Wayne County Health Department, won an office party generously catered by Chipotle!
 Stay tuned for information about the grand group prize this year.
+You can view the 2014 group progress below!

 - Introduce the idea of evening after-dinner walks with the family.
 What a great time to catch up with each other, enjoy the outdoors and develop a healthy habit!